pypeit/PypeIt/doc/tutorials/nires_howto.rst

     run_pypeit keck_nires_A.pypeit

-See :doc:`../running`.
+The code will run uninterrupted until the basic data-reduction procedures (wavelength calibration, field flattening, object finding, sky subtraction, and spectral extraction) are complete; see :doc:`../running`.
 Processing of this example dataset takes roughly 10 minutes (on a 2020 MacBook Pro with 16 GB of RAM and a 2GHz i5 processor).

 As the code processes your data, it will produce a number of files and QA plots for you to inspect: